 Biomedical Materials Translational Facility

-Biomedical Materials Translational Facility (BMTF) in the Clayton Manufacturing and Materials Sciences Precinct
+Biomedical Materials Translational Facility (BMTF)

-The BMTF aims to provide three synergistic areas critical to the translation of biomedical materials research:
+This initiative provides expertise and capabilities in three synergistic areas critical to the translation of biomedical materials research:

 - Clean room materials synthesis, fabrication and surface coating.